gibify/Ignite-ReactJS/README.md

 </div>
 <br> <br>

-Those are the classes that I watched and learned in Ignite at [Rocketseat](https://rocketseat.com.br/).
+These are the classes that I watched and learned in Ignite at [Rocketseat](https://rocketseat.com.br/).

 You can see my profile and evolution clicking on [Evandro Gibicoski](https://app.rocketseat.com.br/me/gibifyofficial).